-Pre- or Co-requisites: MCST 1000 - Introduction to Motorcycle Technology
+- Pre-requisites: None - Pre- or Co-requisite: MCST 1000 Introduction to Motorcycle Technology

-MCST 1030 Motorcycle Fuel and Exhaust
+MCST 1030 Motorcycle Fuel and Exhaust Systems (4)

 This course covers the theory, operation, and repair of fuel tanks, petcocks, carburetors, fuel injection systems, and exhaust systems on modern motorcycles.
 Upon completion of this course the student should be able to diagnose, service, rebuild, and adjust the components of various motorcycle fuel systems.
 The student should also be able to diagnose, service, and repair exhaust systems.